brightcove/bc-ssdlc/Security Process/Risk-Rating.md

 </tr>
 </table>

-### Risk Rating
+## Risk Rating

-The risk rating determines the level of risk a vulnerability poses to Unity, and affects the prioritization of when to fix a bug.
+The risk rating determines the level of risk a vulnerability poses to Brightcove, and affects the prioritization of when to fix a bug.

 The rating definitions are as follows: